Vietnam's capital advises people to stay home in coronavirus fight

 "We are entering a new phase of the fight against virus.
 If nothing urgent, stay at home," Chung said, adding the outbreak was still under control.

-Hanoi alone has recorded 20 cases of the virus - most of whom had travelled from Europe.
+Hanoi alone has recorded 20 cases of the virus - most of whom had traveled from Europe.

 Authorities also advised residents in the capital to limit large gatherings and refrain from using public transport as "the chance the virus existing in the community is very high".

-Schools citywide will remain shut until Apr.
-5. City authority has ordered the closure of cinemas, clubs and bars, massage parlours, karaoke lounges and online game centres until the end of March.
+Schools citywide will remain shut until April 5.
+City authority has ordered the closure of cinemas, clubs and bars, massage parlors, karaoke lounges and online game centers until the end of March.